CouchCMS/Documentation/src/contents/tutorials/portfolio-site/blog-2.md

 But now when you access _blog.php_, you'll see that the next and previous buttons now get repeated for all the posts that are listed on the page.
 Certainly not what we desired.
 We wish to display the navigation buttons only after the last post on the page.
 As noted above, Couch sets up several variables that reflect the current status of the loop as the pages tag iterates through the fetched pages.<br/>
 *k\_paginated\_top* and *k\_paginated\_bottom* are two such variables.

-<p class="success">Use &lt;cms:dump /&gt; or &lt;cms:dump\_all /&gt; anywhere within the opening and closing component of the pages tag to see the variables change values as the cloned pages are looped through.</p>
+Use &lt;cms:dump /&gt; or &lt;cms:dump\_all /&gt; anywhere within the opening and closing component of the pages tag to see the variables change values as the cloned pages are looped through. {.success}

 *k\_paginated\_top* is set when the first page of the current set of pages is being displayed while *k\_paginated\_bottom* is set when it is the last page that is getting displayed.<br/>
 We can use the *k\_paginated\_bottom* variable to conditionally output the navigation buttons only after the last entry -